php-dev-br/laravel-doc-pt-br/collections.md

     // [1 => 1, 2 => 3, 3 => 1]

-You pass a closure to the `countBy` method to count all items by a custom value:
+However, you pass a callback to the `countBy` method to count all items by a custom value:

     $collection = collect(['alice@gmail.com', 'bob@yahoo.com', 'carlos@gmail.com']);